 - 7 states require judges to use specific criteria, such as a minor’s intelligence or emotional stability, for deciding whether to waive parental involvement.

-- 15 states require judges to use the “clear and convincing evidence” standard to determine whether the minor is mature and the abortion is in her best interest when deciding whether to waive parental involvement.
+- 15 states require judges to use the “clear and convincing evidence” standard to determine whether the minor is mature and the abortion is in their best interest when deciding whether to waive parental involvement.

 - Most states that require parental involvement make exceptions under certain circumstances.